ezylstra/SWParks_Mammal_Occupancy/README.md

 ## Data

-Because these datasets potentially include information about senstive species, the raw data are not publicly available.
+Because these datasets potentially include information about sensitive species, the raw data are not publicly available.